Dhaval3940/Dhaval-Drupal/README.md

 Formatters for Text Fields
 ===========

-Three different types of formatting for text fields are supported by a custom text field formatter.
+A text field formatter can support two alternative styles of formatting for text fields.

 Features
 --------

-There are two different types of formatters: * *ROT13* Apply formatters by rotating text characters by 13.
+There are two different types of formatters:
+* *ROT13* Apply formatters by rotating text characters by 13.
 * *Slugify* Add a slug to the text.

 Installation
 ============